 - Enter the URLs to be whitelisted in the first text field.
 Please be noted that a valid URL here should start with either ‘http://’ or ‘https://’.
 Note that this field can accept only one entry at a time, so do not even think about adding commas in-between.

 - The second text field allows you to create bookmarks in Safari.
-Name them it and they will appear as bookmarks.
+Name them and they will appear as bookmarks.

 - The third text field set the location for bookmarks in Safari.
 Leave them empty and the bookmarks are listed under “Allowed Sites”.
-Type anything, and there will a new folder in bookmarks with the name you provided before.
+Type anything, and there will be a new folder in bookmarks with the name you provided before.